Select language

 Trade registration

-A service which enables the trading participants to register transactions concluded over the counter (OTC transactions) on the exchange, as a result of which clearing and settlement are provided by the clearing house.
+A service which enables exchange participants to register transactions concluded over the counter (OTC transactions) on the exchange, whereby clearing and settlement are carried out by the clearing house.

 Trading day

-The days specified by the respective exchange on which trading takes place.
+The days when trading takes place, as specified by the respective exchange.

 Trading participant

-Company which is licensed by the exchange as a trading participant in Spot and/or Derivatives trading.
+Company which is licensed by the exchange as an exchange participant in Spot and/or Derivatives trading.

 Transparency Data